 7. Automatic Conflict Resolution

 When you need to install multiple packages and also multiple versions with the same dependency the package manager mainly solves to maintain the particular function.

 8. Easy Update and Upgrade

-The update and upgradation are important for the installed software which you can do with a single simple command and make easier through the package management system.
+The update and upgradation are important for the installed software which you can do with a single simple command and make easier through the package managers.

 9. Package Searching

-The package manager makes easier many functions.
+The package manager has many functions.
 Such a function is search.
 By using this function you can easily search a specific library or software which saves time.

 10. Distribution Management

-Package management system smooths the distribution of software for the software developers and also makes it accessible for users over different operation systems.
+Package manager smooths the distribution of software for the software developers and also makes it accessible for users over different operation systems.

 In the article, I have tried to explain the basic differences between package managers.
 Each package manager comes with its own tools and usages.
-According to your preference, you can choose a package management system.
+According to your preference, you can choose a package manager.